-Throttle grip (See page 6-13 for more detail)
+Throttle grip (See page 8-13 for details) Turn the throttle grip to see if it operates

-Turn the throttle grip to see if it operates properly, and check the free play Make sure the grip returns by spring force when released Ask a Yamaha dealer to make any necessary adjustments E-401
+Turn the throttle grip to see if it operates properly, and check the free play.
+Make sure the grip returns by spring force when released.
+Ask a Yamaha dealer to make any necessary adjustments.

-Engine oil (See page 6-6 for more detail)
+Engine oil (See page 8-6 for details)